General Dentistry

 Below are instructions for handling minor dental emergencies.

-Apply ice to help reduce swelling and apply pressure with a clean cloth or sterile gauze to stop any bleeding.
-If the bleeding continues, call your physician or visit your local emergency room.
+Use a cold compress to help minimize swelling and apply steady pressure with clean gauze or a cloth to control bleeding.
+If bleeding does not stop, please reach out to your physician or visit the nearest emergency room.

-3. If the tooth cannot be placed in the socket, put the tooth in a small container of milk or saliva and bring it with you to your appointment.
+- If reinsertion isn’t possible, store the tooth in milk or saliva and bring it with you to your appointment.

-Gently rinse the area with lukewarm water and place a cold compress on the face to reduce swelling.
-If you can locate the piece of the broken tooth, place the piece in milk, and bring it with you to the office.
-If more than half of the tooth is broken off, please call us immediately.
+Rinse your mouth with lukewarm water and apply a cold compress to reduce swelling.
+If you find the broken piece, place it in milk and bring it with you.
+If a significant portion of the tooth is damaged, contact us as soon as possible for care.

 Why Choose Lane Family Dental for Emergency Dental Services?